hamfry/hdbscan/docs/comparing_clustering_algorithms.rst

 -  **Performance**: Data sets are only getting bigger.
 You can sub-sample (but see *stability*), but ultimately you need a clustering algorithm that can scale to large data sizes.
-A clustering algorithm isn't much use if you can only use it if you take such a small sub-sample that it is no longer representative of the data at large!
+A clustering algorithm isn't of much use if you can only use it if you take such a small sub-sample that is no longer representative of the data at large!

 There are other nice to have features like soft clusters, or overlapping